germanch90/react-todomvc-playwright-tests/README.md

-# react-todomvc-playwright-tests
+# testing-with-playwright
-Automated end-to-end tests for the TodoMVC application with React using Playwright.
-This repository contains a suite of Playwright scripts to ensure the functionality, user interactions, and cross-browser compatibility of the TodoMVC application implemented in React.
-Leverage the power of Playwright to run comprehensive tests.
+Automated end-to-end tests for different applications using Playwright.
+The goal is to learn and master the different features of Playwright using Python and Pytest.

-## Purpose
 The main purpose of this project is to learn and showcase the capabilities of Playwright.
-A publicly available live project has been selected so that we can focus on the features in an isolated fashion, keeping our code base simple and tidy.
+Publicly available live projects have been selected so that we can focus on the features in an isolated fashion, keeping our code base simple and tidy.

 ## Programming Language
 The programming language selected for this project is Python, it's a simple, readable, interpreted yet performant language.
 Extensively used and supported by a large and commited community.